Overview

 Who qualifies for entry into the program?

-You may be admitted to the B-K add-on licensure if you hold a bachelor’s degree and licensure (either A or M level) in a related teaching area.
-Examples include Preschool Handicapped, Early Childhood, Elementary Education, and Special Education.
+Prerequisites for admission into this add-on licensure program include a current N.C teaching license in another area and experience with young children.
+You may be admitted to the B-K add-on licensure if you hold a bachelor’s degree and licensure (either A or M level) in a related teaching area, such as elementary education and special education licensures.
 Individuals who do not hold a teaching licensure in a related area must first earn and clear an initial license in a related field to then add on the B-K license.